Fraunhofer-AISEC/codyze/README.md

 Documentation: https://www.codyze.io

-# Build the project
+# Build & run Codyze

+Java 11 (OpenSDK) is a prerequisite.

-Build an executable version of Codyze:
+To build an executable version of Codyze, use the `installDist` task:

 ```shell
 $ ./gradlew installDist